 So what do I use for gear?

 BIKE: a frankenstein 2005 DRZ-400-sm (Nov/Apr 2016), this bike has had a hard life… but it was all my 2016 tax return would cover.
 It had the inverted SM forks and 17″ rear rim, but the S front wheel.
 I’ve pretty much restored the headlight, wiring, ignition to stock.
 It was a salvage bike, and it wasn’t restored very well.
 I did swap in the suspension off a kickstart bike.

 And prior to that, a beat up 2008 Kawasaki KLR 650 (the poor man’s adventure bike).
 It had a lot of km’s (82k km – been to Chile) on it, but it has been pretty solid.
 The only times it has let me down have been my fault.
 (Camshaft bearing/journal went and I sold it cheap.)

 PANNIERS: I had a pair of used pelican box (1550) based panniers from a fellow rider, those were good on the KLR, but IMHO too heavy for a light bike like the DRZ.
 Messing around with home-made “holsters” for dry-bags … worked out moderately well… Now moved to the Nelson Riggs panniers.

 RIDER: a fit, 50+ year old, mechanically inclined, overconfident, newbie (as of Oct 2015) to motorcycles.

 CAMERA: Subject to change.
-A GoPro, my Nexus 5 cell phone.
+A Git2 action camera on a chin mount, my Nexus cell phone.
 I was using a a cigarette box sized old Panasonic Lumix that goes in a breast pocket, but it didn’t care for the dust.
 I don’t like tank bags (I’d rather be able to jump the bike).